mvolkmann/blog/src/rust.md

 The best way to get software performance is to use a "systems" language like C, C++, or Rust.
-One reason these languages are fast is because they do not provide automatic garbage collection which is slow and can run at unpredictable times.
+One reason these languages are fast is because they do not provide automatic garbage collection, which is slow and can run at unpredictable times.
-Systems languages also allow control over whether data is on the stack (faster) or on the heap (slower).
+Systems languages also allow control over whether data is on the stack (faster, but data must have fixed size) or on the heap (slower, but data can vary in size).

 **Safety:**